All Episodes

 The subject has come up when a political death brings into such sharp focus some of our political differences, because there's been so much that's been made of the Kennedy legacy.

-We'll certainly talk about some of that today because I look at uh at the Kennedy funeral the same way I did the occasion of his passing through three different turnstiles.
+We'll certainly talk about some of that today because I look at the Kennedy funeral the same way I did the occasion of his passing through three different turnstiles.

-To hope that he is at peace with his maker, that his and to to lift up his friends, family, and loved ones in prayer on the occasion of his death.
+One is the one of just basic human decency, to hope that he is at peace with his maker, to lift up his friends, family, and loved ones in prayer on the occasion of his death.

 That one we can all share.